PrefectHQ/prefect/docs/concepts/blocks.md

 what_is_the_answer() # 42
 ```

-Blocks values can also be created and updated via the Orion UI...
+Blocks values can also be created and updated via the [Prefect UI](/ui/overview/).

-## Creating Blocks
+## Creating blocks

 To create a custom block, define a class that subclasses `Block`.
 The `Block` base class builds off of Pydantic's `BaseModel`, so custom blocks can be [declared in same manner as a Pydantic model](https://pydantic-docs.helpmanual.io/usage/models/#basic-model-usage).